LKY-stephen/narwhal/README.md

-# Narwhal+ code base
+# Board and Clerk code base

-An implementation of Narwhal variant with lower latency.
+An implementation of Board and Clerk with lower practical latency through fast commitment.
 Not for production.

 # Narwhal development now happens at https://github.com/MystenLabs/sui/tree/main/narwhal